Revisionary Breast Procedures

 Bottoming Out

-Lengthened distance between the nipple and bottom of the breast due to skin stretching, resulting in the implant dropping lower than desired.
+Lengthened distance between the nipple and the bottom of the breast due to skin stretching, resulting in the implant dropping lower than desired.

 Fold Malposition